isabella232/sign-integrations.en/help/coupa/install.md

 Adobe Sign is the integration partner and should be contacted if the integration is failing to obtain signatures, or if notification of pending signatures fails.

-For help with using or configuring Adobe Sign, you may contact your Customer Success Manager (CSM) or Adobe Support.
-Alternatively, Adobe Technical Support can be reached by phone: 1-866-318-4100, wait for product list then enter: 4 and then 2 (as prompted).Adobe Sign administrators can open tickets and obtain support via the Help (?) in the upper right of the Adobe Sign portal.
+For help with using or configuring Adobe Sign, you may contact your Customer Success Manager (CSM) or contact [Adobe Sign support](https://adobe.com/go/adobesign-support-center).

+Adobe Sign administrators can also open tickets and obtain support via the Help (?) in the upper right of the Adobe Sign portal.

 ![Image of Adobe Sign portal help](images/sign-portal-help.png)